-The idea here is to pick a dog rucksack that offers great weather proofing, long-lasting materials and extra safety buckles.
-Surprisingly, these features are usually not advertized as such but tactical dog backpacks and big brands have these as a standard again.
+The idea here is to pick a dog rucksack that offers great weatherproofing, long-lasting materials and extra safety buckles.
+Surprisingly, these features are usually not advertised as such but tactical dog backpacks and big brands have these as a standard again.

 - people who like a lot of (smart) pockets to put each item into its right place

-- people who prefer spacious one-room pouches and they can organise the space themselves using their own small bags and ziplocks
+- people who prefer spacious one-room pouches and they can organize the space themselves using their own small bags and zip locks

 There is no right or wrong, it's a simple matter of preferences and habits.

 Dogs must absolutely carry the same weight on their left than on their right.
 You can't and should never put everything on one side or have one heavier than the other.
 We're not at the gram of precision but you get the gist.

 The dog's body must remain balanced throughout the journey and heavy items must be split in order to achieve that perfect balance.
 By heavy items, I include:

 - water and other liquids